B.S. in Human Development

-Psychology & Counseling students will learn a diverse set of marketable skills for use in fields related to counseling, teaching or other helping professions.
+The B.S. in Human Development degree prepares students with a diverse set of marketable skills and knowledge for use in fields related to counseling, teaching or other helping professions.

 Community Mental Health and Counseling Concentration